ESC

 Markdown.to_html(markdown)

 Convert a Markdown string to HTML.
 Supports standard Markdown plus tables, strikethrough, and task lists.
+Use this for trusted Markdown; raw HTML in the Markdown is preserved.

 Parameters